-** China reported a raft of unexpectedly weak July data on Wednesday, including a surprise drop in industrial output growth to a more than 17-year lows, pointing to further slowing in the economy as the U.S. trade war takes a heavier toll on businesses and consumers.
+** Meanwhile, China reported a raft of unexpectedly weak July data on Wednesday, including a slump in industrial output to more than 17-year lows, pointing to further slowing in the economy as the U.S. trade war takes a heavier toll on businesses and consumers.

-** Consumer firms shined on the mainland, led by market bellwether Moutai scaling a new high, on hopes Beijing would further boost domestic consumption to shore up growth.
+** Consumer stocks provided some momentum, led by market bellwether Moutai scaling a new high, on hopes Beijing would further boost domestic consumption to shore up growth.

-** Around the region, MSCI’s Asia ex-Japan stock index was firmer by 0.86% while Japan’s Nikkei index was up 0.95%.
+** Around the region, MSCI’s Asia ex-Japan stock index was firmer by 0.57%, while Japan’s Nikkei index closed up 0.98%.